jetpackpilots/IBView/README.md

 compatibility with framework views.
 If you are interested in checking it out or helping, IBView has a [cocoapods branch](https://github.com/jetpackpilots/IBView/tree/cocoapods) for testing.

-- **iOS Only:** To use IBView with UITableViewCell, add an IBView subclass as a subview of the cell's content view.

-- **Mac Only:** Live-previews do not work well for NSViewController views that are IBView subclasses.
-Instead, add an IBView subclass as a subview of the NSViewController view.

 ## Author

 [Christopher Fuller](http://github.com/chrisfuller)